 Sustainable Environmental Systems

-In our climate challenged future, urban systems require an integrative approach that balances environmental, economic and social impacts.
-At Pratt, our approach to sustainability is trans-disciplinary.
+At Pratt, our approach to sustainability is trans-disciplinary, as evident in our alliance of graduate degrees known as the Graduate Center for Planning and the Environment.
 Our faculty and students represent a wealth of disciplines and they truly believe that solutions to complex urban issues can only be developed through many points of view.
 As part of the graduate School of Architecture, we are immersed in one of the nation’s top art and design schools.
-At Pratt you will study environmental sustainability with artists, designers, architects, planners, preservationists, and managers.
 We place particular importance on the development of critical analysis, systems thinking, oral presentation, and writing skills.

 GRADUATE CENTER FOR PLANNING AND THE ENVIRONMENT VIRTUAL OPEN HOUSE SCHEDULE

 For graduate programs in City and Regional Planning; Historic Preservation; Urban Placemaking and Management; and Sustainable Environmental Systems